-The cash equivalent of the pension debit is given to your ex-spouse or former civil partner who can ask for it to be transferred to another pension provider.
-If you are a member of the DB section, your exspouse or former civil partner can decide to keep a pension credit in the RPS.
+The cash equivalent transfer value (CETV) of the pension debit is given to your ex-spouse or former civil partner.
+They can ask for it to be transferred to another pension provider or they can decide to use the pension credit to secure a pension benefit in the Fund.